Whatsapp Icon

 • Monitor Symptoms: Keep a diary of any bleeding episodes, including their frequency and severity, to discuss with your healthcare team.

-• Healthy Diet: Consume foods rich in iron and vitamins to combat potential anemia from bleeding.
+• Healthy Diet: Consume foods rich in iron and vitamins to combat potential bleeding.
 Opt for vegetarian sources like spinach, lentils, and fortified cereals.

 • Open Communication: Regularly update your medical team about any changes in your condition.